segmentstream-com/segmentstream-com.github.io/_docs/integrations/facebook.md

 You can add an unlimited number of event parameters, and they will be passed to all events sent to Facebook.

-### <a name="checkingIntegrationCorrectness"></a>Checking the correctness of the integration setup
+## Checking the correctness of the integration setup
 ------
-After configuring the integration in the SegmentStream interface, but before PUBLICATION - go to the site in test_mode, [go through the conversion funnel and check for errors](/for-analyst/integrations#testing).
+After configuring the integration in the SegmentStream interface, but before PUBLICATION - go to the site in test_mode, [go through the conversion funnel and check for errors](/javascript-sdk/integrations#testing).
 If there are no errors - publish the current version.